Fahrrader/ds-project/README.md

 [User and naming server communication](https://github.com/Fahrrader/ds-project/raw/master/image/User-naming.png)

-##Description of communication protocols
+## Description of communication protocols

 In our project we use TCP/IP protocol.
-The communication between the servers takes place in 19609 port and between the servers and clients on port 12607.
+The communication between the servers takes place on port 19609 and between the servers and clients on port 12607.

 Using the first one we send and receive commands (such as create, write, delete file, replicate), data (such as servers ips, file names, file data etc.) and pings (aka heartbeats).